Crystallization and Supersaturation

 - Solvent: A substance that dissolves a solute.

-- Solubility: The maximum amount of solute that can be dissolved in a solvent at a given temperature.
+- Solubility: The maximum amount of solute that can be dissolved in a solvent at a given temperature and pressure.

-- Supersaturation: A state in which a solution contains more of a dissolved substance than it can normally hold.
+- Supersaturation: A state in which a solution contains more of a dissolved substance than its solubility allows at a given temperature and pressure.

 - Crystal: A solid with a regular, repeating arrangement of atoms, molecules, or ions.